 Oil and gas organizations are in continuous pressure to investigate and employ innovative techniques to extract hydrocarbons from depleting reservoirs.
 Equipment failures, uncoordinated maintenance and other such unplanned interruptions in production may significantly increase cost of downtime [1].
 With involvement of multiple vendors, partners, service companies, and contractors; their effective coordination becomes an important priority.
-Additionally, the reporting requirements and compliance to standards provide additional push towards integration and inter-operation across disciplinary teams of scientists, engineers, operators and managers uses various datasets captured during exploration, drilling and production stages to perform modeling, simulation, interpretation, analysis, testing and decision making activities.

-Exploration and production (E&P) life cycle includes data intensive activities like seismic data acquisition, geologic interpretation, modeling, reservoir analysis, drilling target selection, drilling, well logging and analysis, production and well monitoring that links the oil field measurements to oil field management decisions[2].
-These activities rely on the SCADA systems, hydrocarbon accounting systems, systems of records, automated workflow systems and other domain-specific systems that are supplied by various vendors.
-Integration of all these underlying systems and realization of integrated optimization (IO) is therefore increasing becoming a key requirement of Oil and Gas organizations.
+Additionally, reporting requirements and compliance to standards provide additional push towards integration and inter-operation across disciplines, tools and data sets.
+Availability of relevant data plays a key role in managing the oil field.
+Multi-disciplinary teams of scientists, engineers, operators and managers use various datasets captured during exploration, drilling and production stages to perform modeling, simulation, interpretation, analysis, testing and decision making activities.
+Exploration and production (E&P) life cycle includes data intensive activities like seismic data acquisition, geologic interpretation, modeling, reservoir analysis, drilling target selection, drilling, well logging and analysis, production and well monitoring that links the oil field measurements to oil field management decisions [2].
+Illustrating the data intensive nature of one of these activities, a study by Chevron reported the case of its Kern River field with 9,000 active wells that records 1,000,000 data points on daily basis [19].
+While large fraction of Chevron's data is in structured form, the rest is hidden in Microsoft Excel and Microsoft Access files on individual users' desktop that accounts for 70% of the knowledge value.
+For instance, engineers and scientists at Kern River field utilize more than nine datasets and eleven tools to complete the design process for a recompletion workflow.
+In was observed that significant time is lost in locating, accessing, transferring, transforming and using the required data at each stage.
+This problem is enhanced as duplicate records of various versions these datasets are stored in the network folders.
+Similarly, Aveva reported that its offshore platforms may contain up to 30,000 tagged items with 40 to 50 individual data fields each and require nearly 60,000 documents [1].
+Such activities rely on SCADA systems, hydrocarbon accounting systems, systems of records, automated workflow systems and other domain-specific systems that are supplied by various vendors.
+Integration of underlying systems and realization of integrated optimization (IO) is therefore increasingly becoming a key requirement for Oil and Gas organizations.

 The vision of Smart oil field is a step in this direction for improving efficiency of oil field operation by proper management of data.
 The i-Field program of Chevron [3], Shell Smart Fields, Integrated Operation for the High-North (IOHN) [4], the Field of the Future program of BP, Integrated Production Management (IPM) [5], and UTCS of ExxonMobil [6] are key efforts in this direction.
-In addition to these efforts from these major oil and gas organizations, the service organizations like Baker Hughes has devised novel approaches for capturing, encoding, and provision of actionable knowledge from experts deployed in the field [7].
+In addition to efforts from major oil and gas organizations, service organizations like Baker Hughes has devised novel approaches for capturing, encoding, and provisioning of actionable knowledge from experts deployed in the field [7].
+As part of the data management effort, it is important to adopt effective record keeping and data curation strategies that have been extensively studied and addressed in other data-intensive disciplines [20].